-In recent years, Dutch violinist Niek Baar has established himself as a charismatic and serious musician, captivating audiences both nationally and internationally.
-He has performed in renowned venues such as the Philharmonie Berlin, Concertgebouw Amsterdam, Gewandhaus Leipzig, Oriental Centre Shanghai, and the Gasteig in Munich.
-Niek made his solo debut with the Rotterdam Philharmonic Orchestra at just 16 years old and has since become a regular soloist with orchestras including the Deutsche Radio Philharmonie, Concertgebouw Chamber Orchestra, Radio Philharmonic Orchestra of the Netherlands, and the Residentie Orkest in The Hague.
+In recent years, Dutch violinist Niek Baar has established himself as a charismatic and serious musician, captivating audiences at home and abroad.
+He has performed in such renowned venues as the Berlin Philharmonic, Amsterdam's Concertgebouw, Leipzig's Gewandhaus, Shanghai's Oriental Centre and Munich's Gasteig.
+Niek made his solo debut with the Rotterdam Philharmonic Orchestra at just 16, and has since become a regular soloist with orchestras such as the Deutsche Radio Philharmonie, the Concertgebouw Chamber Orchestra, the Netherlands Radio Philharmonic Orchestra, and the Residentie Orkest in The Hague.

-Looking ahead to the 2024/25 season, Niek's schedule includes a concert tour through Germany with the Nordwestdeutsche Philharmonie Herford and their chief conductor Jonathan Bloxham (Dvořák), as well as a concerto recording and performance with the NFM Symphony Orchestra Wroclaw in Poland under the baton of Christoph Eschenbach (Dvořák).
-Niek’s third album, featuring works by Schumann and Bruch with the Deutsche Radio Philharmonie and conductor Christoph Poppen, has been released on Channel Classics / Outhere Music in fall 2024.
+Looking ahead to the 2024/25 season, Niek's program includes a concert tour of Germany with the Nordwestdeutsche Philharmonie Herford and their conductor Jonathan Bloxham (Dvořák), as well as a concerto recording and performance with the NFM Wroclaw Symphony Orchestra in Poland under Christoph Eschenbach (Dvořák).
+Niek's third album, featuring works by Schumann and Bruch with the Deutsche Radio Philharmonie and conductor Christoph Poppen, was released on Channel Classics / Outhere Music in autumn 2024.

-Niek has developed an intensive and long-term musical collaboration with American pianist Ben Kim.
-Together, they have performed duo recitals at the Concertgebouw Amsterdam, the Konzerthaus Berlin, and the Gasteig München (broadcast live by BR-Klassik), culminating in their debut at the Philharmonie Essen in November 2021.
-In 2018, they recorded a CD for 'Avrotros Klassiek' featuring duo works by Kreisler, Bach, Mozart, and Beethoven.
+Niek has developed an intensive, long-term musical collaboration with American pianist Ben Kim.
+Together, they have given duo recitals at Amsterdam's Concertgebouw, Berlin's Konzerthaus and Munich's Gasteig (broadcast live by BR-Klassik), culminating in their Essen Philharmonic debut in November 2021.
+In 2018, they recorded a CD for 'Avrotros Klassiek' featuring duo works by Kreisler, Bach, Mozart and Beethoven.

 Niek has a particular affinity for the music of Robert Schumann, who fascinates him both as a composer and a person.
 Schumann’s three violin sonatas and his rarely performed violin concerto are central to Niek's repertoire.
 In 2023, he released an album of Schumann's violin sonatas with pianist Ben Kim on the Channel Classics / Outhere Music label, which received 5-star reviews from Trouw, Nederlands Dagblad, and Music Magazine Diapason.

 Born in Rotterdam in 1991, Niek began violin lessons at the age of eight.
-By twelve, he was admitted to the preparatory program at the Royal Conservatoire in The Hague, where he studied with Mireille van der Wart and Peter Brunt, graduating cum laude in 2012.
-He then pursued further studies at the Hochschule für Musik 'Hanns Eisler' in Berlin under Prof. Stephan Picard, earning his master’s degree with distinction in 2016.
-Since then, Niek has continued his studies in Munich with Prof. Christoph Poppen.
+At the age of twelve, he was admitted to the preparatory program at the Royal Conservatory in The Hague, where he studied with Mireille van der Wart and Peter Brunt, graduating cum laude in 2012.
+He then continued his studies at the Hochschule für Musik 'Hanns Eisler' in Berlin under Stephan Picard, obtaining his master's degree with distinction in 2016.
+Since then, Niek has continued his studies in Munich with Christoph Poppen.
 Other influential mentors include Mihaela Martin and Dutch cellist Anner Bylsma.

 Niek plays on the 'ex Vornbaum' violin, crafted by Carlo Bergonzi in Cremona in 1729.
 This instrument, which belongs to the Tjardus Greidanus Foundation in Amsterdam, has been on loan to Niek since 2014.

-Despite his frequent travels abroad, Niek maintains a strong connection to his home country, the Netherlands.
-In addition to performing numerous concerts there, he serves as an ambassador for the bforyou foundation, which is dedicated to creating opportunities for children in Rotterdam, his birthplace.
-Niek is also in the process of establishing a foundation to loan instruments to young, talented violinists in the Netherlands.
+Despite his frequent travels abroad, Niek remains strongly attached to his native Netherlands.
+As well as performing in numerous concerts there, he is an ambassador for the bforyou foundation, dedicated to creating opportunities for children in his native Rotterdam.
+Niek is also in the process of setting up a foundation to lend instruments to talented young violinists in the Netherlands.

-American pianist Ben Kim's performances have been celebrated as what the Süddeutsche Zeitung called "practically euphorie and filled with vitality" and have gained an increasing reputation for an exciting sensibility and integrity.
-The first prize winner of the 55th ARD International Music Competition for Piano has garnered critical acclaim for his performances worldwide, at renowned venues including Carnegie Hall, Concertgebouw, Musikverein, Gewandhaus, Suntory Hall, and the Kennedy Center with symphony orchestras such as the Bavarian Radio, German Radio, Leipzig, Baltimore, Kyushu, Seoul, and St Petersburg Hermitage State Symphony Orchestras.
+American pianist Ben Kim's performances were hailed as "practically euphoric and full of vitality" by the Süddeutsche Zeitung called "practically euphorie and filled with vitality" and have gained an increasing reputation for an exciting sensibility and integrity.
+The first prize winner of the 55th ARD International Music Competition for piano, he has received rave reviews for his performances around the world, in such renowned venues as Carnegie Hall, Concertgebouw, Musikverein, Gewandhaus, Suntory Hall, and the Kennedy Center, with symphony orchestras such as those of Bavarian Radio, German Radio, Leipzig, Baltimore, Kyushu, Seoul, and the Hermitage State Symphony Orchestra of St. Petersburg.

-ln 2017 Ben Kim was the recipient of the Rheingau Music Festival's LOTTO Career Development Prize.
-The international jury stated: "His brilliant technique and his incredible flair for interpretive refinement are self-evident.. .. an exceptional phenomenon among pianists his generation - such a natural, sympathetic charisma and pleasant modesty, coupled with great virtuosity, are rarely experienced in a leading musician."
+In 2017, Ben Kim was the winner of the Rheingau Music Festival's LOTTO Career Development Award.
+The international jury commented, "His brilliant technique and incredible flair for interpretive refinement are evident... an exceptional phenomenon among pianists of his generation - such natural, sympathetic charisma and pleasing modesty, combined with great virtuosity, are rarely encountered in a leading musician."

 He has additional recordings out on Sony Classical and Klavier-Festival Ruhr labels featuring works by his favorite composers, including Mozart, Debussy and Schumann.
 Ben's most recent recordings of Mozart Piano Concertos (Nos.
 11-13, 17, 23-25) with the Concertgebouw Chamber Orchestra on Challenge Records have also been critically acclaimed.

-Ben has been presented at international festivals, including Klavier-Festival Ruhr, Festspielen Mecklenburg-Vorpommern, Rheingau Musik Festival, Kissinger Summer, Bonn Schumann Festival, Sommets Musicaux de Gstaad, EuroArt Prague, Ravinia and Aspen Music Festivals.
+Ben has performed at international festivals such as Klavier-Festival Ruhr, Festspielen Mecklenburg-Vorpommern, Rheingau Musik Festival, Kissinger Sommer, Schumann Festival Bonn, Sommets Musicaux Gstaad, EuroArt Prague, and the Ravinia and Aspen music festivals.

-Ben was born and raised in Portland, Oregon, where he began studying piano at age five with Dorothy Fahlman.
-Ben received his Bachelor's degree at the Peabody Conservatory as a student of Leon Fleisher and continued his studies with Yong Hi Moon. ln addition Ben was selected to attend the International Piano Academy Lake Corno in ltaly, a program for seven pianists, headed by Martha Argerich and William Grant Naboré.
-He finished his studies at the Berlin University of Arts with Klaus Hellwig.
+Ben was born and raised in Portland, Oregon, where he began studying piano at the age of five with Dorothy Fahlman.
+He received his Bachelor's degree from Peabody Conservatory, where he studied with Leon Fleisher, and continued his studies with Yong Hi Moon.
+In addition, Ben was selected to attend the Lake Como International Piano Academy in Italy, a program for seven pianists led by Martha Argerich and William Grant Naboré.
+He completed his studies at Berlin University of the Arts with Klaus Hellwig.

 Ben is a longtime member of the German Alpine Society (Deutsche Alpenverein) and resides in Berlin.